hackthievist/sterling-fixtures/README.md

 yarn install
 ```

+## Documentation

+* The API documentation with Postman can be found [https://documenter.getpostman.com/view/5455096/S1a7X6Fb](here)

 ## Starting App

 * To run the app, copy the file `.env.example` to `.env` and substitute the settings to match your development environment.